 I am a Specialist of Infectious Diseases since 2009, subspecialized in HIV and Hepatitis C. I am currently working as a Senior Consultant at the Department of Infectious Diseases, Västmanland County Hospital Västerås.
 I joined Sönnerborg HIV research group, Department of Medicine, Karolinska Institutet Huddinge in 2012 and registered as PhD-student in 2014.
 My PhD-project focuses on register-based epidemiology regarding HPV-related cancer-development in women living with HIV.

 I obtained my doctoral degree from Department of Medicine Huddinge, Karolinska Institutet (KI) in 2013.
 Following my two year postdoc, I joined the Department of Laboratory Medicine as Assistant Professor in 2015, where my research focuses on bench-to-bedside clinical and translational research to understand the host and viral factors associated with disease progression and control in HIV-1.
 I intend to use high-throughput multi-omics integrated trans-omics approach to find out the mechanism of natural immune control of HIV-1 replication.
-Apart from this my research interests also include phenotypic drug sensitivity assay, viral fitness and spread of the HIV-1 epidemic in low- and middle-income countries.
+Apart from this my research interests also include phenotypic drug sensitivity assay, viral fitness and spread of the HIV-1 epidemic in low- and

 Database, bioinformatics, CD4+ T-cell trajectory model, high throughput sequencing, NGS, phylogenetics, phylogeographcis, phyloscanner